Disappearance of Aimee Semple McPherson: Lorraine Wiseman-Sielaff

 As the grand jury inquiry progressed, Wiseman-Sielaff implicated one of McPherson's lawyers, Roland Rich Woolley, for inappropriate conduct when they lived in another state where she said they went to school together.
 The accusations forced Woolley from the case.
 Eventually it was proven Wiseman-Sielaff lied about the relationship, and Woolley gave evidence he had not met Wiseman-Sielaff until August 15, 1926.
 According to Woolley, who was visiting a judge in his office at Salinas on August 15, Wiseman-Sielaff and Virla Kimball, her twin sister, voluntarily appeared there and signed an affidavit attesting that she and her sister were at Carmel-by-the-Sea with Ormiston.
 A cab driver confirmed the presence of the two women there.
 It was purported by the defense that Kimball might have been Ormiston's "Miss X".
 On May 19, the date Ormiston and the mystery woman appeared at the cottage, it was confirmed that Kimball was at nearby Alameda County filing for divorce.
 She also admitted to being in Salinas on August 15, but was not in the judge's office, stating she did not sign any such affidavit and threatened to sue McPherson if she were drawn into "this horrible case".
 Wiseman-Sielaff inserted yet another sister as "Miss X" into the inquiry, Rachel Wells of Philadelphia, as the person who actually signed the affidavit.

 In the meantime, another woman came forward: Babe Daniels, 20, of Chicago, IL.
-Daniels stated that she was "Miss X" at Carmel, giving some the impression that the prosecution was now awash in "Miss X's".
+Daniels stated that she was "Miss X" at Carmel.
 Later, she claimed to have been in on a McPherson plot, working with Wiseman-Sielaff with the promise of never having to worry about money again.
 Prosecutor Keyes rejected Daniels's story "as a tissue of lies" and cut her loose with a stern rebuke that anyone else attempting such a fraud would be "exposed by his office".
 Criticism erupted and a news columnist wrote:

 Why not prosecute all perjurers, instead of devoting all his attention to one whom every attendant circumstance suggests isn't a perjurer at all, but simply telling the truth and making the prosecution ridiculous?

 Wiseman-Sielaff declared that she made a note in her memorandum book regarding money sent, on behalf of McPherson, to Rachel Wells on August 4.
 However, when asked to produce the memorandum book for examination, Wiseman-Sielaff said she had destroyed the book.
 Her testimony became more inconsistent as she was further queried in December.
 It was revealed that Wiseman-Sielaff once spent time in a Utah mental institution.

 Keyes, whose case relied totally on this witness to prove the alleged conspiracy, realized Wiseman-Sielaff was giving false testimony against Mrs. McPherson.
 Keyes briefly considered charging Lorraine Wiseman-Sielaff with perjury as her testimony kept the inquiry going for another six weeks, costing $100,000 and yielded nothing.
 However, for all defendants, he submitted to the judge for case dismissal.